This day in history...

 Likes Received:

 On November 13, 1927, the Holland Tunnel opens to vehicular traffic.
-Twenty-two years in design and planning, the Holland Tunnel travels 93 feet beneath the Hudson River, and is the first vehicular direct connection between New York City and the state of New Jersey.
+Twenty-two years in design and planning, the Holland Tunnel travels 93 feet beneath the Hudson River, and is the first direct vehicular connection between New York City and the state of New Jersey.
 It is also the longest vehicular tunnel in the world at the time of its opening, spanning just over 2.6 miles for its westbound lanes (eastbound lanes are 180 feet shorter).

 [IMG]